- April 2, 2020

 Investing cash in the current market

 When managing investments, we have to acknowledge one key truism, namely that we cannot know the future.
-Therefore, investment decisions are rarely, if ever, made on certainty (and beware anyone that tells you otherwise!) but on the balance of probabilities.
+Therefore, whenever investment decisions are made it is rarely, if ever, on certainty but on the balance of probabilities (and beware anyone that tells you otherwise!).
 These probabilities are ascertained by taking a series of data points and using our experience to interpret them into a range of potential outcomes, including the likelihood and magnitude of each outcome.
 Having done so, we make any decisions required, even if the decision is not to act, and then repeat the process as new data becomes available.
-Whilst the current market is exhibiting extremes of behavior, with a number of records for the magnitude and speed of price moves being set, the process remains the same.
+Whilst the current market is exhibiting extremes of behaviour, with a number of records for the magnitude and speed of price moves being set, the process remains the same.
 However, in addition to the usual data points that we would use, we have an additional set of variables around Covid-19.
 With no precedent for the current situation, it is very difficult to know how to interpret these new data points and use them to model the various scenarios that may play out, especially in terms of timing and magnitude.
 Therefore, in the short-term, the whole investor universe is engaged in a huge guessing game, notwithstanding that the guesses may be considered educated guesses, depending on your viewpoint.

 The saving grace is that the solution for current market conditions is very similar to any sell-off.
 As predicting the bottom of the market is always hard to impossible, the way that we are able to make decisions is to look a little further out, to a point when the sell-off is likely to have ended, and consider how our decisions are likely to look from that point in the future.
 As an example, we bought US equities in our Ruby portfolios just over 2 weeks ago after the US market had fallen 23% from the start of the year and 27% from its peak in February.
 At the time, the market showed no signs of having bottomed but we believed that, when we looked back in 12 months’ time, it would prove to be a good entry point, whatever happened in the short term.
 I am pleased to say that, along with a sterling hedge that we added to the holdings about a week later, this move has been profitable to date.
 However, that is not really the point, as those gains are only meaningful once we know that the market is in a longer term recovery i.e. has genuinely bottomed.